Can I file suit at any time?

 How do I send my notice?

-Use any of the following options, allowing three business days for it to reach the OIC and the insurance company:
+Use any of the following options, allowing three business days for delivery:

 - Postal mail